 The freedom movement itself struggled with the idea of violence.
 Even Bhagat Singh who had killed a British officer, recognized non-violence to be the best means for mass movements.
 According to British records my uncle Achyutkaka along with Aruna Asaf Ali, were amongst the most wanted underground leaders of 1942.
-They blew up British property taking care not to take lives.
+Their movement blew up British property taking care not to take lives.
 He ran the underground radio and was a master of disguise amongst other things but in later years he ensured that history erased him.
 You hardly hear or read about him anywhere because soon after Independence he became disillusioned with mainstream politics.
 He did educational and social work but would never discuss the past, even with me.
 He felt it had all been mostly an illusion.
-His elder brother, Purshottam (Raukaka to me) was also a freedom fighter and spent over 10 years in British jails.
-In the 1948 while he was making an anti-communal speech, Madanlal Pahwa tried to knife him but was caught.
+His elder brother, Purshottam (Raukaka to me) was also a freedom fighter and spent over 20 years in and out of British jails.
+In 1948 while he was making an anti-communal speech, Madanlal Pahwa tried to knife him but was caught.
 Raukaka who was a Gandhian socialist, refused to file charges and Pahwa was let off.
 Later this same Pahwa threw a bomb at Gandhi and was part of the conspiracy that eventually killed him.

 Both Gandhi and Ambedkar recognized that this country was so steeped in the idiom of religion that atheism or pure rationality would not reach the masses.
 In my view each in their own way were liberation theologists.
 Unlike Ambedkar, Gandhi did not choose his own religion, he inherited it.
 But to this inheritance he applied post-Enlightenment ethical values that were essentially modern.
 When he began manual scavenging and advocating (even forcing) this on his followers, he destroyed the very basis of the Pollution/Purity dichotomy at the heart of the caste system.
 Theoretically he for a long time infamously clung to the concept of Varnashrama dharma, but in actual deed he destroyed it the day he took up manual scavenging, a job hitherto reserved for so-called ‘untouchables’.
 As time went on Gandhi became ever more radical.
 He clearly learned from Dr. Ambedkar as well as from his own intuitive understanding of the world he saw.
 In the latter stages of his life he refused to attend any marriage that was not an inter-caste marriage.
 He had fashioned out of his inherited Hinduism, something entirely new.
-Only the idiom remained, not the original hierarchical Sanatan dharma.
+Only the idiom remained, not the original hierarchical Sanatan Dharma.
 Whether his reluctance to discard the idiom stemmed from a desire to speak to the masses in a language they could easily follow, or from his own inner belief system, is something that can be debated.
 What is unmistakable is that Gandhi’s ethical code bears little resemblance to the hierarchical, vengeful structure of traditional Hinduism.

 Dr. Ambedkar was more fortunate than Gandhi in that he clearly saw how oppressive the religion of his birth was, being a direct victim of it.
 So he searched for the best alternative.
 After examining many religions he finally chose the one closest to Reason.
 Buddhism is the one world religion that does not posit an external, all-knowing God.
 However it has a very strong ethical core that Dr. Ambedkar highlighted.
 At the same time he discarded irrational Buddhist tenets like Reincarnation that traditional Buddhists ardently follow.
 So I see Ambedkar and Gandhi as liberation theologists.
 In the same way that revolutionary Left priests like Ernesto Cardenal in Latin America re-interpreted Jesus Christ as a revolutionary who fought and died for justice to the poor, Gandhi and Ambedkar gave new ethical meaning to the religions they adopted and adapted.